What file formats and programs does Scan To CAD export?

 The Long Answer

-Scan To CAD is available in two packages: SketchUp ($29 per scan, and includes a .skp, .dwg, and .dae file) and Revit ($39 per scan, and includes a .rvt and .dwg file).
+Scan To CAD is available in three packages: 2D Floor Plan ($15 per scan, and includes a .pdf, 2D .dwg, and 2D .skp), SketchUp ($29 per scan, and includes a .skp, .dwg, and .dae file), and Revit ($39 per scan, and includes a .rvt, .dwg, and .ifc file). .
 These file formats can be brought into many major CAD programs (not just SketchUp and Revit!) without issue, but you may need to re-add layers, groupings, or other information depending on the program.

 There are tons of other CAD and design programs out there, each with their own idiosyncrasies and unique workflows.
 We recommend downloading our sample data package here and experimenting with real, Canvas-generated CAD for yourself.
 Please reach out to firstname.lastname@example.org if you are interested in being notified about support for a particular program.